ins

 Default

-Displays with a subtle green background and bottom border indicating insertion.
+Displays with a subtle green background and a solid green bottom border indicating insertion.

 .diff

-Enhanced styling for diff displays with padding and rounded corners.
+Enhanced styling for diff displays with padding and rounded corners, ideal for code comparisons.

 Document Revision